Yellapragada Subbarow

-Yellapragada Subba Rao (12 January 1895 – 8 August 1948) was a pioneering Indian biochemist who discovered the function of adenosine triphosphate (ATP) as an energy source in the cell, developed methotrexate for the treatment of cancer and led the department at Lederle laboratories in which Benjamin Minge Duggar discovered chlortetracycline (Aureomycin) in 1945.
+Yellapragada Subbaroa (యల్లాప్రగడ సుబ్బారావు; 12 January 1895 – 8 August 1948) was an Indian American biochemist who discovered the function of adenosine triphosphate (ATP) as an energy source in the cell, developed methotrexate for the treatment of cancer, and led the department at Lederle laboratories in which Benjamin Minge Duggar discovered chlortetracycline in 1945.

-A student of Madras Medical College, his elder brother and younger brother both died due to tropical sprue in the span of 8 days.
+A student of Madras Medical College, his elder brother and younger brother both died due to tropical sprue in the span of eight days.
 He subsequently discovered folic acid as a cure for tropical sprue.
 He discovered methotrexate, a chemotherapy drug still used today and also used for rheumatoid arthritis, and diethylcarbamazine (DEC), the only effective drug for treating filariasis.
 Most of his career was spent in the United States.
-Despite his isolation of ATP, Subbarao did not gain tenure at Harvard though he would lead some of America's most important medical research during World War II.
+Despite his isolation of ATP, Subbaroa did not gain tenure at Harvard University though he would lead some of America's most important medical research during World War II.
 He is also credited with the first synthesis of the chemical compounds folic acid and methotrexate.
-Subbarao died in the United States due to cardiac arrest.

-Currently as an honour, after his death a street is named after him in his hometown Bhimavaram.